On this page

 Permission to translate substantial portions of a work must be obtained from the owner of the original work.
 Translations also are considered original works and are protected by copyright.
 This is true even if the original work has become part of the public domain.
 Reproduction or performance of a translation may require the permission of both the owner of the rights for the original work, and owner of the rights for the adapted work.

-A special exception (article 29.5), permits educational institutions to use copyrighted materials in order to:
+A special exception (at section 29.5), permits educational institutions to use copyrighted materials in order to:

 - Stage a live performance in public (a play, a public reading, a concert, etc.), primarily by students of the educational institution